ffrapi/Kew_Summer2022/Seed_Microbiome_Project/Qiime2/Readme.md

                                                                     [required]<br>
   --output-path ARTIFACT  Path where output artifact should be written.<br>
                                                                     [required]<br>
   --input-format TEXT     The format of the data to be imported.
-If not
+If not<br>
-                          provided, data must be in the format expected by the semantic type provided via --type.
-Use `qiime tools list-formats --importable` to see which formats of input data are importable.
+                          provided, data must be in the format expected by the<br>
+                          semantic type provided via --type.
+Use `qiime tools<br>
+                          list-formats --importable` to see which formats of<br>
+                          input data are importable.<br>
-  --validate-level [min|max]
+  --validate-level [min|max]<br>
-                          How much to validate the imported data before creating the artifact.
-A value of "max" will generally read the entire file or directory, whereas "min" will not usually do so.       [default: "max"] --help                  Show this message and exit.
+                          How much to validate the imported data before<br>
+                          creating the artifact.
+A value of "max" will<br>
+                          generally read the entire file or directory, whereas<br>
+                          "min" will not usually do so.       [default: "max"]<br>

-                  There were some problems with the command:
- (1/3) Missing option '--type'.
- (2/3) Missing option '--input-path'.
- (3/3) Missing option '--output-path'. <br>
+  --help                  Show this message and exit.<br>

+Command used for my data:

     qiime tools import   --type 'SampleData[PairedEndSequencesWithQuality]'   --input-path /home/frapi/miniconda3/envs/importing_SMP_data   --input-format CasavaOneEightSingleLanePerSampleDirFmt   --output-path SMP_demux-paired-end.qza